eralpkaraduman/card-quest/article/article.md

 ### Routing

+I choose to use [react-navigation](https://reactnavigation.org/) for native, [react-router](https://reactrouter.com/) for web,

-There is couple ways to do implement routing;
+But there is usually couple ways to do implement routing;
 - Use react-router on both targets
   - react-router-native for native                      (**page transitions are not good**)
   - react-router-dom for web                            (**excellent**)